 Camping at Kelly’s Island when I was 16.
 Growing up, we always went camping–tent camping…..sleeping on the ground with just a sleeping bag….. (and that was some rough sleeping!!!)
 Let me just say that this camping trip to Kelly’s Island was my last camping trip also.
 Our family of five, but probably really just my mom, loaded up our car and drove the 3 hours up to the Kelly’s Island Campground.
 When we arrived, it began to rain and then rain some more.
 It rained for hours but we began to set up the tent and the camp site anyways because we were tough!!
 We spend probably about 45 minutes trying to get this tent up and finally when we were done, my mom realized that the tent is inside-out!!!
 We have to take it all down and start over and it is still raining.
 This whole process took hours.
 We laugh about it today but it wasn’t funny then.

 Walking around at our wedding reception.
 To be honest, I do not remember much of our wedding and I am not sure why.
 I don’t know if it was nerves or just the craziness of it all but some of the only memories that I have are from pictures.
-This is probably because we had hired a wedding photographer for days like this as being able to look through these pictures makes me want to relive our special day all over again.
+Thank goodness we had hired a wedding photographer.
+I can’t remember the exact name of the photographer we used as it was some time ago, but if you’re looking for a recommendation for your own wedding, visit https://www.olgatopchii.com/ as my daughter found a great photographer for her wedding there.
+Being able to look through these pictures makes me want to relive our special day all over again.
 I remember it taking us a long time to decide on the best photographer for us as we wanted them to capture everything.
+The same with my wedding dress, we went together to view wedding gowns so both of us could be part of the magic.
 My friend is getting married soon in a destination wedding and there are so many brilliant photographers such as this santorini wedding photographer who can help make their wedding as special as ours was.
 That way they will be able to look back at their wedding day in years to come with the happiest of memories, just as we are now.
 One thing I do remember is walking around greeting folks, laughing and talking–it was great.
 This is one of the few times time you can be the star of the show and everyone is OK with that!

 Staying at our favorite Disney resort when our girls were little.
 Our family are huge Disney fans.
 Our Disney trips are always filled with fun times and lots of good memories.
 When the girls were little and we were all able to still fit into one hotel room, we would stay at our favorite Disney resort: Port Orleans French Quarter.
 We love it there and still do!!
 Every time we visited, I can remember our family being at our favorite dining table, going down the dragon slide, or dancing around the fountain–such good times.
 When our daughter Allison was about 6, she made up the Port Orleans dance.
 We have that on video so I can remember it forever.